KarineAyrs/udemy_BMWAGO/README.md

 This repo covers first 5 sections of course:
 - Introduction
 - Overview of the Go language
-- Building a Basec Web Application
+- Building a Basic Web Application
 - Improved Routing & Middleware
 - State Management with Sessions